HugoGuillen/ezTracks/README.md

 ---
 # TODO

-- Update tutorial to cover the two new modes (transcript and transcript-centric).
+- Update tutorial to cover the three modes (transcript and transcript-centric, force-forward).
 - Refactor new code.
 - Implement option to reverse negative-strand transcripts in the transcript-centric view.
+- Accept arguments via command line and override configuration file
+- Global configuration for template